-OPS Encourages Student Participation from Various High School Institutes
+OPS Encourages Student Participation

 The goal of the ACE mentoring approach, says OPS Director of Economic Inclusion and Vice Chairman Omaha ACE Affiliate Karlus Cozart, is to expose students to the construction trades and hopefully encourage some of them to work in those careers here in Omaha.